open/close all folders

 - Fantastic Racism: Aside from the usual mutant-hating stuff, there's a scene where some of his scientists are examining Wolverine.
-They're briefly confused by his metal skeleton, and ask just what he is.
-Lang just states "whatever he is, he sure isn't human."
+They're briefly confused by his strange metabolism, and ask just what he is.
+Lang just states "whatever he is, he sure isn't human." note

 - Killed Off for Real: Courtesy of a well-passed angry Jean Grey and Cyclops making him crash his flying machine.
 Well, more or less.
 His brain got stolen and used to make a Master Mold Sentinel.

 - Knight Templar: Lang is quite convinced of his own rectitude, to the point where he can tell a pretty young co-ed (and crypto-mutant) to her face that she and her race have to die.
 It's Nothing Personal, just necessary in order for humanity to live.

 - Large Ham

 - Lucky Bastard: Hit Jean Grey in front of Wolverine, and did not get turned into thinly-sliced chunks when he busted free.